 - Cover all open holes

-- Never work without a safety guard, its your safety barrier
+- Never work without a safety guard, it’s your safety barrier

-- If its too heavy, call for assistance
+- If it’s too heavy, call for assistance

-- Back pain can be so uncomfortable, avoid heavy loads
+- Back pain can be so uncomfortable; avoid heavy loads

 - Lift it twice; Lift with your head before you lift with your hand